richgps/wantage-road/README.md

 # Wantage Road

-A modern web application built with Next.js and TypeScript, styled with Tailwind CSS and Shadcn UI, and deployed via Vercel.
+A modern web application built with Next.js and TypeScript, styled with Tailwind CSS and Shadcn UI

 ---

 ## Overview

-This repository contains the source code for the Wantage Road community we
+This repository contains the source code for the Wantage Road community

 - **Framework:** Next.js (TypeScript)
 - **Styling:** Tailwind CSS, Shadcn UI